hyundai-robotics/doc-hi6-operation/book.md

    ![](../../../_assets/tp630/axis-posi-restore2.png)

-2. After replacing the S-axis motor, manually jog the S-axis to a position close to the encoder calibration position before replacement, then perform encoder calibration for the S-axis on the **System / Robot Parameter / Encoder Calibration** screen.
+2. After replacing the S-axis motor, manually jog the S-axis to a position close to the encoder calibration position before replacement, then perform encoder calibration for the S-axis on the `System - Robot Parameter - Encoder Calibration` screen.

 3. Manually run the taught program (101.job) to move to S1, then move to S2.
 When the position becomes identical to that before the mechanical component replacement, teach S3 [home position verification point, only the S-axis rotates relative to S1].